krishnakrish0704/Git/readme.md

 # git course
-this is a complete course
+this is a complete course.

+# git new
+this is new model